BTS replaces Billboard No. 1 with new song ‘Permission to Dance’

 This photo, provided by Big Hit Music, shows BTS.
 (PHOTO NOT FOR SALE) (Yonhap)

+“Permission to Dance” is the fourth BTS song to kick off at No. 1 on the competitive music chart after “Dynamite,” “Life Goes On” and “Butter,” making the group the fourth act with four or more No. 1 debuts alongside Ariana Grande with five, and Justin Bieber and Drake with four each.

-The catchy track replaces “Butter,” which debuted at No. 1 on the chart dated June 5 and stayed on the throne for six more weeks.
+The catchy track replaces the summery BTS song “Butter,” which debuted at No. 1 on the chart dated June 5 and stayed on the throne for six more weeks.

 With the latest feat, BTS now has 13 Billboard Hot 100 No. 1 records, also including three times with “Dynamite” and one each with “Permission to Dance,” “Life Goes On” and “Savage Love (Laxed – Siren Beat).”